Using Chatbots to Really Understand Your Customer: Chatbot Customer Journey

 That’s where AI comes in.
-While the customer may not really be concerned with the robustness of the chatbot, a more vigorous AI eco-system can be programmed in them to help the bots integrate as deeply as possible with all the essential components of an enterprise system to make them as “intelligent” as possible.
+While the customer may not really be concerned with the robustness of the chatbot, a more vigorous AI eco-system can be programmed into them to help the bots integrate as deeply as possible with all the essential components of an enterprise system to make them “intelligent” as possible.

 Intelligent chatbots have three core functions – to interact with customers and understand their needs, to store customer data (since they serve as touchpoints in a customer’s journey), and to parse the enterprise big data for key pieces of information.

 Chatbots need to go beyond their current stage of using NLP to understand the customer journey.
 Merely analyzing the grammatical structuring of a customer’s question and then offering “canned” answers is so basic, and so very passe in chatbot technology.
 The growth hack here is the integration of AI into the chatbot to help it understand the customer’s true intent.

 Pre-determined answers can only serve a limited purpose.
 AI-based virtual assistants must be allowed to use Machine Learning (MI) tech to help them advance over time and more and more customer interactions without the need for manual impetus.
 Building a model that factors in the relation between inputted query, features, big data and even customer sentiment will help virtual agents even anticipate customer intent, and throw up relevant suggestions.